xitu/gold-miner/article/2020/build-a-graphql-server-with-spring-boot-and-mysql.md

 I hope that you are familiar with the Java programming language, the Spring Boot framework, and REST APIs in general.
 No prior GraphQL experience is required to continue.
 I know already you are excited about this topic.
 So why are we waiting?
 But before moving to the coding, I’ll give a quick overview of GraphQL and the reasons that make it so special.

----

 ## The First Step to GraphQL

 I know what your mind is struggling to find right now.
 What the heck is this GraphQL?
 Take a deep breath and let me explain.
 Simply it’s a data query and manipulation language for your API.

-GraphQL ****exposes a single endpoint that ****receives a query from the front-end as part of the request, returning exactly the requested parts of data in a single response.
+GraphQL exposes a single endpoint that receives a query from the front-end as part of the request, returning exactly the requested parts of data in a single response.
 Of course, I must say: Don’t underestimate the power of a common client.

 You can get a clear idea by viewing this GIF.
 Also, this is a part of the app that we are about to implement today.